Ford Valve Plant: History

 Henry Ford purchased the property this building sits on in 1919.
 The lot contained an old gristmill which was reconfigured into a valve manufacturing facility by moving machinery in from the Fordson and Highland Park plants.
 Between 1919 and 1936, the plant manufactured over 180 million valves, at a cost of less than half what it would be in the larger Highland Park plant.

 In 1936, Ford replaced the mill with an Albert Kahn-designed factory building.
 The building reflects the then-current industrial architecture, as well as hints of Art Deco in the brickwork and entryway styling but still incorporated a water wheel.

 The Village Industries program was discontinued in 1947, but the factory continued to produce valves.
 The building was enlarged in 1956, and in 1969 over 150,000 valves were produced every day.
 The plant continued operations until 1978, the longest lived of any former Village Industries factory, and was later sold.
-The building has been renovated into office space for use by design firms.
+The building has been renovated into office space for use by design firms, such as HKS, Inc., an architecture firm, and Spider9, an environmental technology developer.